spyglassventures/InsiderTrades/README.md

 # This is the only field, where you have to make modifications
 You have to specify, which .csv file corresponds with company you choose to display the insider trades with.
 In our case, there is a .csv file available for Roche (ROG.SW_2020-06-01.csv).
-We later define the stock name as well (matches entry from the most common companies with insider trades (see above).
+We later define the stock name as well.
+It matches the entry from the most common companies with insider trades (see above).

 # Load Stock Data
 ```python